T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Periodic homeomorphisms up to isotopy

 It is immediate to check that $(\G',A)$ is a relative \tat graph and that $(\Si',\G',A)$ is a thickening.

-\section{Periodic homeomorphisms up to isotopy.}
+\section{Periodic homeomorphisms up to isotopy}

-In this section we recall some elementary known facts about periodic homeomorphisms both in $MCG(\Si)$ and in $MCG(\Si, \partial \Si)$.
+In this section, for the reader convenience, we recall some elementary known facts about periodic homeomorphisms both in $MCG(\Si)$ and in $MCG(\Si, \partial \Si)$.
 We fix notation and conventions for the rest of the work.

-\begin{notation} Let $\Si$ a fixed surface with non-empty boundary.
+\begin{notation} Let $\Si$ be a fixed surface with non-empty boundary.

 We denote by $[\phi]$ the class of homeomorphisms of $\phi$ up to isotopy.
 The group, with the composition, of these equivalence classes is called the Mapping Class Group $MCG(\Sigma)$.
-Two homeomorphisms of the same class are said to be \emph{boundary free isotopic} or simply \emph{isotopic}.
+Two homeomorphisms of the same class are said to be \emph{boundary-free isotopic} or simply \emph{isotopic}.